How to Give Your Brand a Story Without Marketing

 The Big Question of Mystery

 The easiest way to use the power of mystery in your product is to brand your product in such a way that it makes the customer ask a question, like where did it come from?
 What’s the magic ingredient?
 Is there nothing else like it?
 These are mysteries, and they can create a sense of novelty that compels the customer to buy.
 Simply by doing this, you can create more recognition for your brand in a competitive market.
-Here’s some ways to provoke a question.
+Here are some ways to provoke a question.

 Coco’s Number Game